This post is subject to change and will be updated as needed. Any change to our fee structure will be accompanied by an announcement in our Discord

 NOTE: the listing fee has been waived until further notice

 When a Renter rents an NFT from the Flowty Marketplace, a rental fee is collected.
-The rental fee is split three ways:
+The Rental Fee is split in three ways:

-i) Owner Share: Remainder after Flowty Fee and Collection Royalty ii) Flowty Fee: Set at 5% of Rental Fee iii) Collection Royalty: Variable percentage, set by the issuer / creator of the NFT The Flowty fee and the royalty tied to the rental fee are paid as part of the initial rental and are agnostic of whether the rented NFT is returned.
+i) Owner Share: Remainder after Flowty Fee and Collection Royalty ii) Flowty Fee: Set at 5% of the Rental Fee iii) Collection Royalty: Variable percentage, set by the issuer/creator of the NFT The Flowty fee and the royalty tied to the rental fee are paid as part of the initial rental and are agnostic of whether the rented NFT is returned.

 There are examples below to help illustrate the mechanics of the fee.